Vumbura Concession, Okavango Delta and Moremi, Botswana

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on to start planning your holiday to Vumbura Plains or take a look at our itineraries to Botswana
+To start planning your holiday to Vumbura Plains

 Vumbura Plains is a luxury camp situated in a private concession bordering the Moremi Game Reserve in the far north of the Okavango Delta.
 The lodge has two 14-bedded camps (north and south) linked by raised boardwalks.